waseemh-io/MCE-Spring-2023/Assignment2.md

 <p align="center">Engineering and Technology - Spring 2023</p>
 <p align="center">Due: March 1st, 2023</p>

+## Submit by emailing a repl link with your code

 #### Question #1
 Given a list of integers, find the sum of its elements.
 Arr = [1, 2, 3], so this will return 6